Multi-Occupational Trades (MOT)

 - PSYC& 100 - General Psychology or SOC& 101 - Introduction to Sociology

 Upon satisfying all degree requirements, you will apply to graduate and be awarded an Associate of Applied Science-Transfer (AAS-T) degree in Multi-Occupational Trades.
-The AAS-T degree is transferable into any of Washington State’s Bachelor of Applied Science (BAS) degree programs.
+The AAS-T degree is transferable into many of Washington State’s Bachelor of Applied Science (BAS) degree programs.

 Transferring Prior Learning Credits

 Just as many of the credits you earn at South can transfer to other colleges and universities, if you have taken college-level courses elsewhere in the past, it is possible those will count toward your AAS-T degree.
 Eligibility of credits from outside institutions will be determined on a case-by case basis, and our Student Services team will help you navigate this process.